kelvintaywl/goreview/README.md

 | `reviewers` | list of GitHub handlers of your team mates to pick from.
 Note that Goreview will not pick the author of the pull request. |
 | `webhook_url` | URL to push a success payload from Goreview, if any _(in progress)_ |

+> NOTE: Goreview fetches this `goreview.json` from the pull request branch itself.

 ### Quick setup
 You can download the [latest Docker image at Docker Hub](https://hub.docker.com/r/kelvintaywl/goreview/), and run it.